Solute transport due to Periodic Loading in a Soft Porous Material: Conclusions

 Our results have two important applications: the prediction of concentration profiles and the control of concentration profiles.
 The former is useful in cases where the conditions are fixed (\textit{e.g.}, to predict nutrient distributions in biological tissues \textit{in vivo}), whereas the latter could enable the optimization of the stimulation and material features to enhance or suppress spreading and mixing, or to reach a desired final solute profile (\textit{e.g.}, when designing scaffolds and bioreactors for tissue engineering).

 We have taken the diffusion and dispersion coefficients themselves to be constants.
-As noted above, future work should consider the impact of the changing pore structure on the values of these material properties.
-It is likely that, much like $k$, both $D_m$ and $\alpha$ should be deformation dependent for moderate to large deformations.
+As noted above, future work should consider the impact of the changing pore structure on the values of these material properties and, ultimately, on the underlying model for hydrodynamic dispersion.
+At the least, it is likely that, much like $k$, both $D_m$ and $\alpha$ should be deformation-dependent for moderate to large deformations.

+Future work should also include the expansion of this study to 2D and 3D media with heterogeneous properties.
+Already for small deformations, periodic deformations have been shown to originate complex transport and mixing dynamics in heterogeneous media~\cite{pool2018, Trefry2019, Wu2020, Wu2024} and in response to multi-modal forcing~\citep{Trefry2020}.
+Complex media and forcings are particularly relevant to biological systems; examples include heterogeneous structures originating in the multi-scale nature of tissues and/or multi-modal loading originating in the co-existence of different vital cyclic pulsations, such as the cardiac and the respiratory cycles.
+Finally, future work should also focus on an experimental validation of the results presented here.

 Declaration of interests: The authors report no conflicts of interest.